gcheungty/gcheung.github.io/_pages/research.md

 ### Works in Progress

+Does authoritarian consolidation pause in times of conflict?

+Trajectories of power-sharing and power-consolidating.

 <!--My other main research agenda is in evaluating authoritarian institutions and their variability over time.
 I develop indicators such as the existence of youth wings in political parties and the transparency in vote tally publication to gauge the evolving strength or vulnerability of authoritarian regimes.
 I currently have a co-authored article under revise and resubmit at the \textit{Journal of Politics}, which presents a formal model of collective action with punishment and immunity, and tests it in an laboratory setting.-->